-Proper dental care can detect dental disease that not only affects the mouth, but can also lead to more serious health problems such as heart, lung, and kidney disease.
+Proper dental care can detect dental disease that not only affects the mouth but can also lead to more severe health problems such as heart, lung, and kidney disease.
 Good dental hygiene is just as important for pets as it is for humans.
 Yet, it is one of the most overlooked areas in pet health.
 Studies by the American Animal Hospital Association (AAHA) reveal that nearly two-thirds of pet owners do not provide the dental care recommended by veterinarians.
-As a framework, McLean Animal Hospital follows AAHA’s Dental Care Guidelines for Dogs and Cats, for small animal dentistry practice, including dental examinations, cleanings, and surgical procedures.
+As a framework, McLean Animal Hospital follows AAHA’s Dental Care Guidelines for Dogs and Cats for small animal dentistry practice, including dental examinations, cleanings, and surgical procedures.

 Periodontal disease is an infection of the tissue surrounding the teeth that takes hold in progressive stages.

 How it starts and progresses